temporalio/documentation/docs-src/concepts/introduction-to-python-sdk.md

 You can start working with the SDK with only Python knowledge.
 Temporal abstracts a lot of the complexity of distributed systems, but to unlock its full potential, having a broad base of knowledge will help you design more efficient and resilient systems.

+We recommend that developers possess at least a moderate level of experience in practicing the following skills to develop production-level Temporal Applications:

 ### Basic Knowledge

 - Python syntax and structure